-7 Holiday Prep Tasks to Do Right Now (So You Can Enjoy the Holiday Season)
+7 Holiday Planning Tasks to Do Right Now (So You Can Enjoy the Holiday Season)

 Lifestyle

-When it comes to holiday prep, one thing I’ve learned over the years is this: Waiting until the last minute to complete (or start) the various tasks associated with the season is not a gift to me.
-I’ve found that setting the groundwork early helps me create really personal experiences (and actually enjoy them while they’re happening).
+When it comes to holiday planning, one thing I’ve learned over the years is this: Waiting until the last minute to complete (or start) the various tasks associated with the holiday season is not a gift to me.
+Instead, I’ve found that setting the groundwork early in the season helps me create truly personal experiences—and actually savor them while they’re happening.
+By taking the time to plan and prepare in advance, I’m able to infuse the holiday season with an extra touch of magic, ensuring that every moment is thoroughly enjoyed.

-1. Make a list of holiday tasks you need to complete.
+1. Make a checklist of holiday tasks you need to complete.

-Make a list of any tasks you need to do related to the holidays (particularly if you’ll be hosting at any point).
+Make a checklist of any tasks you need to do related to the holidays (particularly if you’ll be hosting at any point).
 Some tasks may be in this blog post and others will be personal to you.
-This can include anything you need to purchase, anything you need to clean, any invites you need to send, etc. While you don’t necessarily need to start checking off tasks right now, you’ll be glad you already have the list made once the time comes to begin holiday prep.
+This can include anything you need to purchase, anything you need to clean, any invites you need to send, etc. While you don’t necessarily need to start checking off every task right now, you’ll be glad you already have the list made once the time comes to begin holiday preparation.
 If you can, give yourself dates or deadlines for these tasks and group like tasks together (e.g., purchases, decorations, party planning).

 For a recent party we hosted, Joe and I created a shared doc of tasks that needed to be completed beforehand.
 We could both check things off over time and easily split the responsibilities.
 It was immensely helpful!